Udgin/blog/blog.md

 ## How to create Discord bot - 18 February, 2017
 Tags: discord, javascript

-That is a manual how to create simple ping-pong discrod bot using javascript (nodejs).
+That is a manual how to create simple ping-pong discord bot using javascript (nodejs).

 * Install nodejs and npm
-* Create a folder for your discrod bot
+* Create a folder for your discord bot
 * Run `npm init` in the folder
 * Install [Discrod.js](https://discord.js.org/#/): `npm install --save discordjs`
 * Create index.js in this folder: